Influenza Activity + Surveillance

 For more information, or to enrol: Flu Tracking

-During week 19 (9–15 May 2016), influenza activity was very low among those consultation-seeking patients nationwide.
+During week 23 (6–12 June 2016), influenza activity was very low among consultation-seeking patients nationwide.
 Influenza activity was also very low among those hospitalised patients in Auckland and Counties Manukau District Health Boards.

-ILI surveillance: Thirty-seven patients with influenza-like illness consulted sentinel general practices in 20 DHBs.
-The weekly ILI incidence was 8.7 per 100 000 patient population, below the seasonal threshold of ILI consultations.
-The ILI related influenza incidence was 0.4 per 100 000 patient population.
+Forty-five patients with influenza-like illness consulted sentinel general practices in 20 DHBs.
+The weekly ILI incidence was 9.4 per 100 000 patient population, below the seasonal threshold of ILI consultations.
+The ILI related influenza incidence (adjusted) was 0.0 per 100 000 patient population.

 For more information: NZ Flu Surveillance